TryItOnline/shtriped/README.md

 This will execute the code in `myShtripedFile` and display any resulting output.

-If multiple arguments are given they will all be executed as Shtriped files in the same environment, in order.
+If more arguments are given they will all be run as Shtriped files in the same environment, in order.
 For example, running

     node shtriped.js fileA fileB fileC